Skip to content

 kubectl -n kube-system get machinedeployment $name -o jsonpath='{.metadata.annotations.cluster\.k8s\.io/cluster-api-autoscaler-node-group-min-size}'

-To check utilization of the Nodes:
+To check usage of the Nodes:

 kubectl top no